mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:37:51 Right.

-00:37:51 So there's, uh, it, it talks about, uh, it being a two way street and trying to do some of the, the healthy, uh, healthy things, help people.
+00:37:51 So there's, it, it talks about, it being a two way street and trying to do some of the, the healthy, healthy things, help people.

 00:37:59 Right.